Lanczos Meets Orthogonal Polynomials: Orthogonal polynomials as Krylov polynomials

 \subsection{Gaussian unitary ensemble}

-We now apply the framework developed above to a concrete and analytically solvable example: the Gaussian Unitary Ensemble, corresponding to the quadratic potential \(V(\lambda)=\lambda^{2}/2\).
-We begin with the Lanczos approach of Sec.~\ref{sec2}.
+We now apply the framework developed above to a concrete and analytically solvable example: the Gaussian Unitary Ensemble, corresponding to the quadratic potential \(V(\lambda)=\lambda^{2}/2\). {A discussion of non-Gaussian ensembles is deferred to appendix~\ref{app:nongaussian}.} We begin with the Lanczos approach of Sec.~\ref{sec2}.
 As shown in Refs.~\cite{dumitriu2002matrix, Balasubramanian:2022dnj}, the Lanczos coefficients in the GUE are distributed as

 where \(\mathcal{N}(r,s)\) denotes the Gaussian distribution with mean \(r\) and variance \(s\), and $\chi_r(x)$ is the chi-distribution given by

 Averaging over the ensemble yields the average Lanczos coefficients \cite{dumitriu2002matrix, Balasubramanian:2022dnj}